Sustainable houses also tend to be cheaper to run and better for your health.

 - Ensure you switch to sleep or hibernate mode

-We hope that some of these tips have been useful to you.
+We hope that some of these tips have been useful to you and will help you save energy and lower your carbon footprint.
 As always, different locations will have different rules and regulations.
 Please check your local requirements before starting any work.

 If you would like to know more about sustainable living click here